hzeller/timg/man/timg.1.md

     π seconds between images.

 **-a**
-:    Switch off antialiasing.
+:   Switch off anti aliasing.
 The images are scaled down to show on the
     minimal amount of pixels, so some smoothing is applied for best visual effect.
 This switches off that smoothing.